 They differ from the conventional themes that merely support the block editor and block-based plugins but do not allow full site editing using the block editor presently.

-That’s why you should take a peek at the 7 block-based WordPress themes that I have listed on this page.
+That’s why you should take a peek at the 12 block WordPress themes that I have listed on this page.

 Blockbase by Automattic is an experimental full-site editing theme.
 Once you activate Blockbase, you will notice the Site Editor tab which opens the full-site editor.

-You can edit different templates with the help of the Gutenberg editor, including, the Index template, Front Page template, Singular template, 404-page template, and Search page template.
+You can edit different templates with the help of the site editor, including, the Index template, Front Page template, Singular template, 404-page template, and Search page template.

 You can change the complete layout of the post or page by editing the Singular template.
 There are useful dynamic elements to play around with like Post Title, Post Content, Post Author, Post Date, etc.